illusivedeveloper/rhel7_systemd_openssh/README.md

 # rhel7_systemd_openssh

-rhel7_init ubi image with systemd and openssh-server (also includes openssh-clients)
+ubi7_init ubi image with systemd and openssh-server (also includes openssh-clients and openssh)

 1. To build image:
 > cd path/to/repo